nshafer/lotechnica/content/Web/phoenix_library_dev.md

 - This is only for dev environments, and should never be used in production.

 Again, [buried deep in the docs](https://hexdocs.pm/phoenix_live_reload/Phoenix.LiveReloader.html#module-configuration) is a note about configuring `Phoenix.LiveReloader` to work with umbrella apps that we can use to configure it for broader use in non-umbrella apps.
-Nowhere else can I find the `:dirs` option documented, and that's probably because the value of it is passed directly to the `:file_system` module.
-[The docs](https://hexdocs.pm/file_system/FileSystem.html#start_link/1) for `FileSystem.start_link/1` tell us that it's the list of directories to monitor.
+It has an option, `:dirs`, which is a list of directories for it to watch for changes, which is [passed directly to the FileSystem](https://hexdocs.pm/file_system/FileSystem.html#start_link/1) module.
-The default is to watch `[""]` which `FileSystem` just interprets as the current working dir (cwd).
+The default is to watch `[""]` which is interpreted as the current working dir (CWD).

 So if you want to watch more than one directory, such as your app and a dependency, that can be done with this, for example: